-The freezer drawers are amazing and actually makes me wish my fridge freezer was set up like that.
-With these drawers you can see what you have and not have to dig around with items falling everywhere.
+The freezer drawers are amazing and actually make me wish my fridge freezer was set up like that.
+With these drawers, you can see what you have and not have to dig around with items falling everywhere.

 Trucker and RV Style Fridges

-The 12 volt fridges used in 18 wheelers can make an excellent choice for off grid use and they are widely available.
-Here are a few 12 volt RV and on the road fridges that can be shipped to you within days and offer a small solution for under $500
+The 12-volt fridges used in 18 wheelers can make an excellent choice for off-grid use and they are widely available.
+Here are a few 12 volt RV and on-the-road fridges that can be shipped to you within days and offer a small solution for pretty affordable.

 This little fridge is a bargain.
 It is like a large dorm fridge and keeps foods cold down to 32 degrees Fahrenheit but can be adjusted up to 50 degrees for minor cooling purposes.
-At under $300 this is a good bet for small off grid use.
-I love that it can be used with 12 volt or 110 volt so if you want to use it in multiple locations throughout the year you can.
+At this price, this is a good bet for small off-grid use.
+I love that it can be used with 12 volts or 110 volts so if you want to use it in multiple locations throughout the year you can.

-I remember back in college having the 0.7 cubic foot fridge and wishing I had got big size.
+I remember back in college having the 0.7 cubic foot fridge and wishing I had a bigger one.
 This fridge is at least twice the size of the very small dorm fridges.